ManticoreGamesInc/platform-documentation/src/tutorials/touch_basics.md

 ### Edit Script

-Open up the **TouchDragclient** script and add the variables for the custom properties that were added.
+Open up the **TouchDragClient** script and add the variables for the custom properties that were added.
 These variables will contain a reference to each of the custom properties and will allow you to use them throughout the script.

 ```lua
 local ICONS = require(script:GetCustomProperty("Icons"))